 We have developed, acquired, and licensed numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of healthcare technology products and services.
-In January 2016, we acquired NaviNet, a leading payer-provider collaboration platform.
-As part of this and other acquisitions, we acquired patents and other intellectual property.
-As of December 31, 2017, our patent portfolio consists of the following matters relating to our proprietary technology and inventions: (i) four issued U.S. patents, of which three are U.S. utility patents and one is a U.S. design patent; (ii) 13 pending U.S. patent applications; (iii) no issued patents outside the United States; and (iv) two patent applications pending in jurisdictions outside the United States.
+In January 2016, we acquired NaviNet, a leading payer-provider collaboration platform, and in February 2018 we acquired NantHealth Labs, a liquid tumor profiling company.
+As part of these and other acquisitions, we acquired patents and other intellectual property.
+As of December 31, 2018, our patent portfolio consisted of the following matters relating to our proprietary technology and inventions: (i) seven issued U.S. patents, including six U.S. utility patents and one U.S. design patent; (ii) eighteen pending U.S. patent applications, including sixteen U.S. utility patent applications and two U.S. design patent applications; (iii) one issued patent outside the United States; and (iv) seventeen patent applications pending in jurisdictions outside the United States.
+Of these U.S. and non-U.S. patents and applications, two patents and seven applications were jointly owned.
 We believe we have intellectual property rights that are necessary to commercialize our healthcare technology products and services.
 However, our patent applications may not result in issued patents, and, even if issued, the patents may be challenged and invalidated.
 Moreover, our patents and patent applications may not be sufficiently broad to prevent others from practicing our technologies or developing competing products.
 We also face the risk that others may independently develop similar or alternative technologies or may design around our proprietary property.